jpillora/chisel/README.md

 **Binaries**

-See [the latest release](https://github.com/jpillora/chisel/releases/latest) or download it and install it now with `curl https://i.jpillora.com/chisel! | bash`
+See [the latest release](https://github.com/jpillora/chisel/releases/latest) or download and install it now with `curl https://i.jpillora.com/chisel! | bash`

 **Docker**